-The annual and final project reports must discuss the impact of the supplemental funding on increasing the participation of underrepresented groups in engineering.
+The annual and final project reports of the active EFRI or ERC award must discuss the impact of the supplemental funding on increasing the participation of underrepresented groups in engineering.
 Accumulated quantitative data on race, gender, and disability are expected.
-It is anticipated that REM will open and promote new avenues for increasing the participation of underrepresented populations in engineering disciplines, and in turn, enhance the development of the U.S. engineering workforce in accordance with the America COMPETES Act (https://www.govtrack.us/congress/bills/110/hr2272/text), thereby addressing the continuing underrepresentation of women and minorities through 2020 anticipated in the Engineer of 2020 report of the National Academy of Engineering (http://www.nap.edu/catalog.php?record_id=10999).
+It is anticipated that REM will open and promote new avenues for increasing the participation of underrepresented populations in engineering disciplines, and in turn, enhance the development of the U.S. engineering workforce in accordance with the America COMPETES Act, thereby addressing the continuing underrepresentation of women and minorities anticipated in the Engineer of 2020 report from the National Academy of Engineering.